ExpandingMan/TimeSeriesSegmentation/README.md

 `[0.0, 24.0, 48.0]`.
 The parameter `max_error` determines the maximum error of a segment
 produced by the algorithm.
 The `loss_metric` parameter is the function which should be used to determine the error. `L₁, L₂, LInfty` are exported by this package.

+### The Stochastic Bottom-Up Algorithm
+The `bottomup_stochastic` algorithm is similar to the bottomup algorithm except instead or merging the segments that most reduce the total error on each iteration, it merges a random pair of segments the merger of which produces a segment with error less than the maximum error.
+This can be useful for producing multiple different segmentations from the same series with the total error of the segmentation approximation still being controlled.
+This may be useful in cases where the segmentation is being used as a training dataset for machine learning.
+Note that the `bottomup_stochastic` algorithm uses the Julia `rand` function so its seed can be set using `TimeSeriesSegmentation.srand`.

 ## `SegmentSeries`